 Regularly coming up with fresh ideas for ecommerce sales marketing campaigns is a challenge that all marketers face.

-To help you get creative, we kicked off the New Year with sharing a few ideas for jumpstarting your ecommerce efforts in the first quarter.
+To help you get creative, we kicked off the New Year by sharing a few ideas for jumpstarting your ecommerce efforts in the first quarter.

 We received a lot of positive feedback on that article, so we decided to collect some more inspiring ideas for your campaigns this Spring.
 Take a look and choose the best ideas to boost your results in the second quarter!